Urban Gardening Grant

 Funding and/or in-kind support may be awarded to new and existing gardens and greenspaces.
 Successful garden projects should engage neighborhood residents, demonstrate positive measurable outcomes, and meet stated objectives.

-- The fund welcomes applications from organizations that are recognized under Section 501(c)(3) of the Internal Revenue Code or those that have a fiscal sponsor.
+- The fund welcomes applications from organizations that are recognized under Section 501(c)(3) of the Internal Revenue Code or those using a 501c3 as a fiscal sponsor.

 - Gardens must be located in Columbus or Franklin County, Ohio.

-- Funding must be for a project beginning in 2020, and grant requests may not exceed $3,000.
+- Funding must be for a project that starts and is able to be completed during the 2021 grant cycle.
+Grant requests may not exceed $3,000.

 - A portion of each grant award may be in the form of an in-kind contribution from The Scotts Miracle-Gro Company.